Lin-Brain-Lab/GCP/README.md

 ## Install FSL on Vertex AI workbench
 1. Create a Google cloud account
 2. Go to google cloud console, pick [Vertex AI](https://cloud.google.com/vertex-ai/docs/workbench/introduction) on the menu and create a workbench
-3. Choose the Machine and storage you like (there are some limitations here, should check on your quotas)
+3. Choose machine and storage (there are some limitations here, should check on your quotas)
 4. Start the VM and open up terminal
 5. [Install FSL](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/linux)